The Code of the Woosters: Reception

 At the time of its publication, Frank Swinnerton welcomed the novel's “happy invention and still happier expression” in The Observer, while The Times commented that, though "the ardent devotee… is always fearful that Mr. Wodehouse will one day come short of himself, The Code of the Woosters may reassure him once more".
 In a similar vein, the Los Angeles Times welcomed "one more of those amazing novels that Wodehouse turns out with perennial freshness, ringing a change on language and plot but never getting away from the essential Wodehousian manner".
 In 1988, Wodehouse biographer Richard Usborne agreed, "A Wodehouse plot more complicated than any yet, clockwork with a hundred moving parts, interdependence absolute and a patter of verbal felicities, five or six to a page."

 Charlotte Jones, in a 2013 article in The Guardian, testifies to the novel’s enduring appeal in the same terms: “What makes Wodehouse wonderful, though, isn't the preposterous lunacy of the plots, or even the easy nostalgia of the setting; it is his prose.
 At the core of all of his stories is the surprise of language at its most flexible, fresh and fun".
 Further evidence is provided by the fact that The Code of the Woosters has been featured in multiple lists, including The Guardians 2009 list "1000 novels everyone must read" (along with Thank You, Jeeves and Joy in the Morning), The Telegraph's "The 15 best comedy books of all time" (2014), BBC Culture's "The 100 greatest British novels" (2015), Esquire's "The 30 Funniest Books Ever Written" (2018), and Penguin Books's "100 must-read classic books" (2018).

 Adaptations

 Radio

 The Code of the Woosters was adapted into a radio drama in 1973 as part of the series What Ho!
 Jeeves starring Michael Hordern as Jeeves and Richard Briers as Bertie Wooster.

 L.A.
 Theatre Works dramatised The Code of the Woosters in 1997, with Martin Jarvis as Jeeves (and Roderick Spode) and Mark Richard as Bertie Wooster.

 On 9 April 2006, BBC Radio 4 broadcast The Code of the Woosters as its Classic Serial.
 Andrew Sachs appeared as Jeeves and Marcus Brigstocke as Bertie Wooster.

 Television

 Much of the plot was adapted to form the first two episodes of the second series of the ITV series Jeeves and Wooster, "Jeeves Saves the Cow-Creamer" and "The Bassetts' Fancy Dress Ball", which first aired on 14 April and 21 April 1991.

-Theatre

-The play Jeeves and Wooster in Perfect Nonsense, based on The Code of the Woosters, was first performed on 10 October 2013 at Richmond Theatre, moving to the West End later that month, where its run at the Duke of York's Theatre, London, was extended to 20 September 2014.
-It was produced at Hartford Stage in Hartford, Connecticut on March 21 - April 20, 2019.